SakthiMahendran/PhantomServer/README.md

 # LiveServer
-A server for developing websites which supports LiveReload and DynamicResourceLinking.
+A server for developing websites which supports LiveReload and DynamicResourceLinking (Proper docs will be available soon).